VRChat: Performing arts

 The platform has attracted various music-oriented communities and events; dancers have leveraged full-body tracking support to give virtual performances and classes within VRChat, including ballet, breaking, and pole dance.

 Online dance music events have also occurred on VRChat, especially since the COVID-19 pandemic.
 They are organized by collectives and groups that develop and design nightclub worlds, and sometimes simulcast their events on live streaming platforms such as Twitch.
 One club—Loner Online—was noted by an NME writer for its attention to detail in recreating an underground club experience (with the Akihabara nightclub Mogra cited by its developers as an influence), right down to having bathroom stalls.
 In partnership with the VRChat-based electronic music festival SlyFest, British drum and bass producer Muzz organized a virtual concert tour consisting of headlining appearances at multiple VRChat events in 2021, including support from other producers such as Feint, Mollie Collins, and Teddy Killerz.
-The club Shelter, in collaboration with the clothing company Neo4ic, has repeatedly released apparel.

 In June 2020, French electronic musician Jean-Michel Jarre presented a virtual concert experience in VRChat, "Alone Together".
-On December 31, 2020, Jarre presented a second virtual concert for New Year's Eve, "Welcome to the Other Side", which was broadcast across other radio, television, and online platforms from outside of the Notre-Dame cathedral, and featured an interactive companion experience on VRChat, taking place in a world recreating its interior.
+On December 31, 2020, Jarre presented a second virtual concert for New Year's Eve, "Welcome to the Other Side", which was broadcast across other radio, television, and online platforms from outside of the Notre-Dame cathedral, and featured an interactive companion experience on VRChat taking place within a virtual version of the cathedral.

 Users have produced short films within VRChat, leveraging features such as its built-in camera functionality, as well as third-party camera tools such as VRCLens (which provides additional functions and effects not provided by the built-in camera, such as filters, focal length, zebra patterning, and drone cameras).
 The Raindance Film Festival has incorporated VRChat content into its Raindance Immersive event highlighting virtual and extended reality experiences, while several documentaries have been produced about VRChat itself, such as We Met in Virtual Reality (2022).